DFE-Digital/get-a-teacher-relocation-payment/README.md

 ```

 ### Contingency

 This service does not offer any out of hours SLAs and there will be not on call shift.

 Any incidents observed should follow [the incident reporting guidance](https://tech-docs.teacherservices.cloud/operating-a-service/incident-playbook.html)

+## Azure Login

+See [docs/azure-login.md](docs/azure-login.md) for details on how to log in functionality works.